 Undo the lower hinge first, then slacken the bolts on the top hinge.
 Ask your helper to lift the rear bottom corner of the door while you take off the bottom hinge.

-Have the door lowered back into place while you fit the new hinge.
+Have the door lowered back into place while you

 Oil the bolt holes, then place the new hinge so that its outline fits into the marks of the old hinge.
 Half tighten the bolts on the bottom hinge while you remove and fit the top one.
 Make sure the door is properly positioned before you tighten all the bolts.